 Penetrating damp much like rising damp is caused by an external source of moisture, however it is caused from rainfall that soaks into the external walls of a property.
 Penetrating damp is a universal problem that can affect any external wall that is not water repellent, including brick, stone, concrete and the majority of external renders.
 It can particularly be a problem for renders that have poor breathability such as pebbledash as they can trap this moisture when it enters the render and allow the wall to hold the damp within the fabric of the building.
 When the moisture enters the external wall it can soak straight through into internal walls, damaging plaster, paintwork and causing black mould.

-Condensation is an internal source of moisture caused by a natural build up of humidity from day-to-day living such as washing machines, dryers and cooking.
+Condensation is an internal source of moisture caused by a natural buildup of humidity from day-to-day living such as washing machines, dryers and cooking.
 If a property suffers from poor ventilation or has poor breathability, this condensation will continue to develop within the walls leading to black mould and damp.
 Like penetrating damp, poor breathability of external walls either from the render itself or a coating on the render will exacerbate these problems.

-Damp, highly saturated walls will not only cause problems like mould but it can also be a precurser to heat loss.
+Damp, highly saturated walls will not only cause problems like mould but it can also be a precursor to heat loss.
 When exterior walls get wet, they transfer heat much quicker than dry walls.

 Did you know?
 Damp content of 5% can lower the insulating properties of a material by 50%.